osm-fr/2u/README.md

 ## Quick launch

-    make bench    // to compile the style, and check it on various tiles make install  // to install it on layers.openstreetmap.fr
+    make          // to simply compile the style and create a 2u.xml mapnik style file make bench    // to compile the style, and check it on various tiles make install  // to install it on layers.openstreetmap.fr